MPH2005/MPH2005/README.md

 I enjoy learning new technologies, building practical projects, and improving my software engineering and problem-solving skills.

-Currently, I'm working on both personal and university projects while exploring new ideas in software development.
+Currently, I'm working on personal and university projects while exploring new ideas in software development.

 ---